Ksan8/wwcode-pdx/README_todo.md

   * general ideas: event spotlights, leadership updates, meet the team [for a particular study night]

 #### NEED TO CHANGE / ADD
-* add sponsor logos above footer (need list of PDX sponsors)
-* make it clear that we host monthly networking nights, study nights, workshops, etc. (both repeat events and one-offs)
 * collapsible event list? (but this would require frequent updating)
 * switch out the hero photo (less blues \& greens; need to look at options) + darken overlay to make text more pronounced
   * alternately, we could use a layered image of different coding languages (all code, no people)
 * add copy under 'Be a Sponsor' and 'Support Us' (Morgan is putting together a copy doc)
 * make social icons more prominent + add YouTube, Meetup, GitHub (assets)
   * Slack \& Twitter as well?
   * remove FB
-* add Sponsor page (names, descriptions)

 #### QUESTIONS
 * What are the final choices and order for the nav bar?
   * proposal: ['Get Involved', 'Events', 'Sponsors', 'Our Network', 'Blog', 'DONATE']
-* Who are our PDX sponsors?
 * What should 'Our Network' (in the nav bar) link to?
 The parent organization?

 ### COMPLETED